nehru/ai-docstring-generator/README.md

 - Support multiple docstring styles (NumPy, Sphinx)
 - Create web demo with Gradio/Streamlit

-## License

-MIT License - feel free to use this project for learning and portfolio purposes.

-## Contributing

-Pull requests welcome!
-Ideas for improvement:
-- Better dataset examples
-- Support for more programming languages
-- Evaluation benchmarks
-- Web interface

-## Contact

-For questions or suggestions, please open an issue on GitHub.

----

-## Resume Talking Points

-When discussing this project:
-1. "Fine-tuned a 3.8B parameter model using LoRA with only 0.65% trainable parameters"
-2. "Reduced documentation time by automatically generating professional docstrings"
-3. "Optimized training pipeline to complete in 20 minutes on RTX 5090"
-4. "Demonstrated practical application of transfer learning for code understanding"
-5. "Built end-to-end ML pipeline including data preparation, training, and inference"

-## Acknowledgments

-- Built using HuggingFace Transformers
-- Uses Microsoft's Phi-3 model
-- LoRA implementation from PEFT library

-## Training Output

 ### GPU Setup
 ```
 CUDA Available: ✓